papandreou/trackingdog/README.md

   map reference (in case someone used a "dist" file in a bundle without using source-map-loader or equivalent)
 - Support a local "workspace" directory à la Chrome Dev Tools
+- Support getting the original source from the `sourcesContent` property of the source map